vasilecristian/FastRTTI/README.md

 ## Overview
 `FastRTTI` have two simple classes that can used: IRTTI and RTTI .
-The speed tests results are:
+The speed tests `FastRTTI` VS `compiler/real RTTI` results are:
 ```c++
 FAST RTTI elapsed 8000
 REAL RTTI elapsed 34002